ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-10. What are some regularization techniques used in linear regression, and when are they applicable?
+Q. What are some regularization techniques used in linear regression, and when are they applicable?

 <details><summary><b>Answer</b></summary>